 To prep for a sale, owners need to have a foundation built and progress underway to achieve reliable and sustainable growth.
 When a potential buyer approaches a target company for sale, their background and career experiences greatly impact how they view growth potential.

 All Buyers have a vision for what a company can become under new ownership, and this likely differs from how the company founders view the company’s trajectory.
 Current ownership should be prepared to help buyers understand how the business can grow in the future and what levers unlock growth.
 If a buyer can clearly see how they can scale a target business, this directly relates to how much they are willing to spend to acquire the business.
 Buyers only will pay for growth potential that they can reasonably obtain once ownership transitions.
+Looking for the best business broker in Seattle to help you with this process, trust Exit Equity for exceptional services.

 To hit a new gear for company growth, buyers will look at areas that can bring in additional revenue or optimize costs.
 This could include: